Chart Color Schemes

 Kirwan ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Kirwan's cultural diversity was found to be below average, with 88.7% of its population being Australian citizens, born in Australia (86.3%), and speaking English only at home (91.9%).
-Christianity was the predominant religion in Kirwan, accounting for 57.6% of the population, compared to 52.2% across the rest of Queensland.
-The top three ancestry groups were Australian (28.0%), English (27.2%), and Irish (7.9%).
+Kirwan's cultural diversity was found to be below average, with 88.7% of its population being Australian citizens, born in Australia, and speaking English only at home by the year 2016 census.
+The predominant religion in Kirwan was Christianity, accounting for 57.6% of the population, compared to 52.2% across Regional Queensland.
+In terms of ancestry, Australians made up 28.0%, English 27.2%, and Irish 7.9% of Kirwan's population by 2016 census data.

 Frequently Asked Questions - Diversity